What Is Engineering Contract?

 The rate of the contractor for a unit of an item includes materials, labor.
 Overhead cost and -profit.
 This contract is more important when the quality of work, but not the exact quantities of the items to be executed, is previously known.
-Major public work contract are if this form of contract,
+Major public work contracts are if this form of contract.

-Item rate contract is also called as Unit Price Contract.
+Item rate contract is also called a Unit Price Contract.

 2. Percentage Rate Contract

 In percentage rate contracts form of the type of contract in civil engineering, the department draws up the schedule of items according to the description of items sanctioned in the estimate with the quantities, units, rates, and amounts shown therein.
-When department fix the rate of item it is known as “Item Rate Contract”.
+When the department fixes the rate of an item it is known as “Item Rate Contract”.